by John W. Ritenbaugh

 Similarly, Paul enjoins us in Philippians 2:12-15:

 Therefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling; for it is God who works in you both to will and to do for His good pleasure.
 Do all things without murmuring and disputing [remember Israel in the wilderness], that you may become blameless and harmless, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world.

-Later, in Philippians 3:12-16, he urges us to strive for perfection, a perfection which he says that he did not yet have (verse 12).
-He did not mean the divine perfection of absolute purity that we can never possess in the flesh, but rather a maturity to which we can attain.
+Later, in Philippians 3:12-16, he urges us to strive for perfection, a perfection that he says he did not yet have (verse 12).
+He did not mean the divine perfection of absolute purity that we can never possess in the flesh, but rather, a maturity to which we can attain.
 He gives the definite impression of progressing toward a goal set for us by God.

 A Joint Effort